-Apollo Devices
+Apollo devices

-The APOLLO devices accepted by this control panel do not have IMQ-SECURITY SYSTEMS certification, refer to the instructions leaflet provided with each device.
+Note: The APOLLO devices supported by this control panel do not have IMQ-SISTEMI DI SICUREZZA certification; refer to the instructions leaflet provided with each device.

-Apollo devices are not equipped with built-in loop isolators (that is, unless otherwise specified).
-Therefore, you must install loop isolators in such way as to avoid the loss of devices in the event of short-circuit.
+Apollo devices are not equipped with built-in loop isolators (unless otherwise specified).
+Therefore, isolators must be installed in the loop in such a way as to avoid the loss of more than 32 devices during short-circuit events.